PowerDNS/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2020-03.rst

 below are no longer supported, as described in https://doc.powerdns.com/authoritative/appendices/EOL.html.

-We would like to thank Valеntei Sergey for finding and subsequently reporting this issue!
+We would like to thank Valentei Sergey for finding and subsequently reporting this issue!